To earn a Bachelor of Science in Interdisciplinary Studies, students must:

 (a) overlap substantially with another major

-(b) contain more than 21 credits (or 7 classes) from any one discipline
+(b) contain no more than 7 courses from any one discipline

-(c) contain more than 12 credits (or 4 classes) of transfer credit
+(c) contain no more than 4 courses of transfer credit

 2. Have a GPA of at least 2.5 at the time of proposal submission and maintain that through graduation.

 If this is an area of concern, please see this helpful resource from the Office for Academic and Pre-Professional and Advising.
 Get in touch with your INDS advisor to discuss ways to boost your GPA.
 Another handy function: the GPA calculator.